10lloydj/Blockchain-Satellite-Tracking-and-Prediction-App/README.md

 ## Environment Setup

 Make sure to set up your environment variables:
-1. Create a `.env` file in the root directory
+1. Create a `.env` file in the root directory and use the `.env.example` file as a template
 2. Add necessary API keys and configuration:
    - N2YO API key
    - Google Maps API key